 More Information and Enrollment:

-Funding Information: Manufacturers of psychiatric medications other than antidepressants and atypical antipsychotics have been approached regarding funding of the National Pregnancy Registry.
+Funding Information: Manufacturers of atypical antipsychotics have been approached regarding funding of the National Pregnancy Registry for Atypical Antipsychotics.
 Regardless of which entities have supported this initiative, all medications in this class are studied.
 For more information on how to sponsor the Registry, please see the contact information below.